briansingh/briansingh.github.io/containerization crash course.md

 ```
 apiVersion: v2
 name: io-release
-description: A Helm chart for my applications
+description: A Helm chart for mywebapp
 type: application

 # This is the chart version.
 This version number should be incremented each time you make changes